 Once you know what you want, and you make an offer, let the salesperson know you do not have a lot of extra time.
 You need to get the paperwork done in less than thirty minutes.
 If that seems a bit too pushy for your personality, consider telling the sales person you only have 30 minutes before you have to leave.
 The longer they keep you in the finance managers office, the more time they have to slip in extra sale options that you do not need.
 If you are not careful, you will see the price going up before your eyes.

 The most important things to take away, though, you are the person who’s bringing the money to the table, so you should always have the upper hand in the negotiations.

 Remember it is all about the sales price, if you have to get a loan with a high rate you can always shop refinance loans later to get a new loan with a lower interest rate.

 Dealer Closing Techniques

 Buying a new car can be an exciting process.
 It can also be anxiety-producing if you do not know what to know when buying a car.
-The dealer is there to sell you a car, and they don’t make money unless you buy.
+The dealer is there to sell you a car, and they do not make money unless you buy.
 There are several ways that they will get you to make a purchase decision if you are on the fence or unsure.
 Knowing these common closing techniques will make you a more savvy shopper and prepare you for the car-buying process.
 Your dealer can attempt to hide excessive fees by calling them something relevant during the closing paperwork.

 The Assumptive Close